Seagate/cortx-re/solutions/community-deploy/cloud/AWS/DEPLOY.md

       yum install git -y
 ```
 #### SELinux should be disable
+   - Use below command to check status of SELinux.
 ```
       sestatus
 ```
-   If SELinux is enable then you can run below command to disabled SELinux.
+   - If SELinux is enable then you can run below command to disabled SELinux.

 ```
       sed -i 's/SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config && setenforce 0
 ```

-   Once above command ran successfully then reboot your system.
+   - Once above command ran successfully then reboot your system.

 ```
       reboot